FlavorlessQuark/Advent_of_Code/2015/Readme.md

 Learned about enumerate, useful when making comprehensions out of file line numbers.
 Would be useful for Aunt Sue

 Lambda expressions are something I have yet to utilize properly.
 I'm not sure why they would be used over regular functions. given that they are the same thing...

+I should learn to use map(), though I have yet to find a use for it

 ### This is Sadly only for [python3][2] :(
 Dictionaries can be considered a set and can have anything as a key... even another dictionary